We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 If you are looking for an easy-to-care-for succulent that is sure to add interest to your indoor space, Mother of Thousands is a great choice!

-Mother of Thousands Indoor Care The Nitty Gritty
+Mother of Thousands Indoor Care: The Nitty Gritty

 Here are more details on growing Mother of Thousands plants including propagation, repotting, and more.
 The devil is in the details.